Employment

 Austria Remote working/Home Office is generally permitted although an (written) agreement between employee and employer is required.
 The employer cannot unilaterally order remote working.
 If home office is agreed, the employer is obliged to provide the digital work equipment (laptop and, in principle, also cell phone including data connections).
 If the employer refuses to do so, the employee is entitled to reimbursement of costs.
 Furthermore, the employer must track (entire spent in the) home office days (this is due to tax benefits).
 In general, certain reservations should be included in the corresponding agreement, also with regard to termination as well as a general (preliminary) permission only for home office activities in the state of the company (Austria).

-Home office abroad may – under certain circumstances – lead to a change in taxation rights/the change in the tax status of the employees concerned.
-The relevant double taxation agreements, consultation agreements, cross-border commuter regulations, etc. should therefore be observed in advance.
+Home office abroad may "under certain circumstances" lead to a change in social security and taxation rights/the change in the tax status of the employees concerned.
+The relevant EU-regulations, bilateral agreements double taxation agreements, , consultation agreements, cross-border commuter regulations, etc. should therefore be observed in advance.

-Moreover, an employee’s home office activity in Austria may, under certain conditions (especially if it is not only temporarily due to Covid-19 restrictions), constitute a permanent establishment of a non-Austrian employer in Austria leading to an Austrian taxation right for that part of the employer’s profit which is attributable to the Austrian permanent establishment.
+Moreover, an employee's home office activity in Austria may, under certain conditions constitute a permanent establishment of a non-Austrian employer in Austria leading to an Austrian taxation right for that part of the employer's profit which is attributable to the Austrian permanent establishment.

 Brazil Remote work and hybrid work (part face-to-face and part remote) allowed.

-China Normally, employers may at their own discretion make work-from-home arrangement, which, however, shall still be subject to normal salary payment.
+China Remote Working/Cross-Border Working, especially in regards to COVID-19 Normally, employers may at their own discretion make work-from-home arrangement, which, however, shall still be subject to normal salary payment.
+Nowadays there are no generally applicable pandemic control measures on the ground and work pattern resumes as before Covid-19.
 Compulsory work-from-home rules including salary payment may apply from time to time depending on local pandemic situations and policies.

 England & Wales As a result of Brexit, from 1 January 2021 the same immigration rules apply to non-European and European citizens coming to the UK to live, work and study.
 The only exception is for Irish citizens who are exempt from any immigration restrictions due to pre-existing Common Travel Area arrangements.